-National Debt Relief has helped over 100,000 people to relieve their debt by negotiating lower payments with creditors.
+National Debt Relief has helped over 100,000 people to consolidate their debt by negotiating much lower payments with creditors.
 You'll pay a low monthly fee based on your total amount of enrolled debt while the company goes to work on your behalf.
-You won't find any other debt relief company with nearly 30,000 five-star reviews from satisfied clients.
+You won't find any other debt consolidation option with nearly 30,000 five-star reviews from satisfied clients!
 National Debt Relief should be the first place you go to schedule a free consultation and get on top of your finances.

 American Debt Enders doesn't offer debt consolidation per se.
 Instead, they work on disputing debts that have been sold by your creditors to third-party collections.
 Your initial consultation is free, and any fees will depend on the amount of your debt and the strategy put in place to address it.
 This service doesn't offer as many options as other providers, and they're not as professional either.
 You'll probably have a more satisfying experience with another debt consolidation program.

 Maybe you've gotten overwhelmed by credit card payments and overdue bills, and now you're wondering if there's any light at the end of the tunnel.
 Or, perhaps you're a financially-savvy consumer who wants to take advantage of lower interest rates, in order to pay off your mounting credit cards bills.
 Debt consolidation can be a smart strategy either way.